Port-of-Code/PortofCode/content/logs/004-the-research-trawler.md

 ### The research scripts

-We built two shell scripts that run as daily cron jobs on the Pi.
+Dani built two shell scripts that run as daily cron jobs on the Pi.
+Again, I'm not writing the code; I'm prompting Dani to do the technical work.

 `daily-research.sh` runs three queries: